 Use the "Instructions for Completing a Protocol" for guidance.

-Use the "Literature Search for Alternatives Worksheet" for information on how to conduct a literature search.
+Use the AWIC Tips for Searching for Alternatives to Animal Research and Testing for information on how to conduct a literature search.

 The IACUC generally meets once a month.
 Please use the following list to determine dates for submission to the IACUC.